 All decisions will be translated in French or English on request of a party to the proceedings, or at the discretion of the tribunal on request from a member of the public.

-Clients may submit written submissions or evidence either in English or in French.
+Clients may submit written submissions or evidence either in French or in English.
 These documents will form part of the record in the language in which they are submitted.
 As a general practice, the constituent tribunals of Tribunals Ontario will not translate documents provided by a client, but may provide translations of any documents, or order a party to provide translation of documents at their own expense, if it considers it necessary for the fair determination of the matter.

-The Ontario Ombudsman is an Officer of the Ontario Legislative Assembly who is independent of government and political parties.
-The Ombudsman's Office promotes fairness, accountability and transparency in the public sector by resolving and investigating public complaints and systemic issues within its jurisdiction.
+The Ombudsman’s Office promotes fairness, accountability and transparency in the public sector by resolving and investigating public complaints and systemic issues within its jurisdiction.

 The Ombudsman’s jurisdiction and powers of investigation also include ensuring that the rights of Ontarians and the obligations of government agencies are respected according to the French Language Services Act.
-The Ombudsman has a French Language Services Commissioner at the Deputy Ombudsman level, and a dedicated unit within its office for this work.